-In today’s blog we’ve we’ve taken a moment to speak with one of our volunteers to give you a glimpse into the rich and varied lives that all our volunteers lead, as well as understand a little bit about what draws them to help support the youth that we serve.
+In today’s blog, we’ve taken a moment to speak with one of our volunteers to give you a glimpse into the rich and varied lives that all our volunteers lead, as well as understand a little bit about what draws them to help support the youth that we serve.

-To that end, we recently had the honor and privilege of checking in with William Lindsay about his life and what brought him to volunteer with us:
+To that end, we recently had the honour and privilege of checking in with William Lindsay about his life and what brought him to volunteer with us.

 William